 There are tons of possibilities.

 If you create a generic photography website, how are you going to market that?
 What kind of content are you going to fill it with?
 If you fill it with generic photography tips and someone who is interested in studio portrait photography arrives, how can you expect them to get excited enough about what you have to offer that they stick around?

 Is someone interested in studio portrait photography going to think, “yes, this is my tribe” when they see a bunch of content and tutorials related to nature photography, landscape photography, and so on?

 You can’t market to everyone!
 And if you try, you’ll die.

-Finding a Profitable Long Tail Niche Market Makes Your Sales Life Easier
+Finding a Niche Makes Your Sales Life Easier

 Now consider products you can sell.
 Are there photography products that fit the needs of every single type of photographer out there?

 Even if you’re going to promote cameras, which is the most generic photography item that every photographer needs, you can’t promote the same camera to all photographers.
 A beginner all-purpose photographer needs a camera that’s way different than the camera a studio portrait photographer needs.

 So, what’s the takeaway?
 It’s hard to sell things to large, generic groups of people whose interests and needs are all over the map.